beekhof/rss-operator/README.md

 ### Limitations

-- The RSS operator only manages clusters created in the same namespace.
+- The replication operator only manages clusters created in the same namespace.
 Users need to create multiple operators in different namespaces to manage clusters in different namespaces.

-- Lights-out recovery of the RSS operator currently requires shared storage.
+- Lights-out recovery of the replication operator currently requires shared storage.
 Backup and restore capability will be added in the future if there is sufficient interest.

 [k8s-home]: http://kubernetes.io